mottaquikarim/pycontent/content/topics/wrangling1.md

 ## Counting & Dropping Duplicate Values

 Having duplicate movies can alter our analysis of the dataset.
-First, we need to define "duplicate" in the context of our dataset and analysis.
-Before we decide, we should count the number of duplicates based on different definitions.
-To do this, we can chain `.sum()` to the `.duplicated()` method.
+The `.duplicated()` method returns a dataframe of booleans indicating whether each row is a duplicate (i.e. `True`) or not.
+Chaining the `.sum()` method to `.duplicated()` further summarizes this by returning the count of the `True` rows.

 *`.duplicated(subset=None)`*

-Below are the counts for 3 different definitions of "duplicate":
+When finding/counting dups, you can choose to consider a `subset` of columns or check whether entire rows are the same across all columns.
+That gives us some flexibility for how we want to define "duplicate" in the context of our dataset and analysis.
+Below are the counts for 3 different definitions of "duplicate" in the context of our data:

 1. `num_dup_rows`: row with the same values for all columns
 2. `num_dup_titles`: rows with the same Title